Top 15 Chase Freedom Unlimited benefits

-The Chase Freedom Unlimited is a great example that even a simple, no-annual-fee credit card can carry a ton of valuable benefits and perks.
+The Chase Freedom Unlimited® is a great example that even a simple, no-annual-fee credit card can carry a ton of valuable benefits and perks.
+And that’s in addition to its incredible welcome offer!

-And as a card member, you’ll also be able to take advantage of a number of perks which can not only help you stretch the value of your points but also save you money in the long run.
+And as a cardmember, you’ll also be able to take advantage of a number of perks that can not only help you stretch the value of your points but also save you money in the long run.
 Chase Freedom Unlimited benefits include travel and shopping protections like trip cancellation insurance and extended warranty.

-I’ll go over six Chase Freedom Unlimited benefits so you can see exactly how this card can add value to your wallet outside of the cash back bonus on your everyday purchases.
+I’ll go over 15 Chase Freedom Unlimited® benefits so you can see exactly how this card can add value to your wallet outside of the cash back bonus on your everyday purchases.

 Chase Freedom Unlimited Benefits